Ciara And Russell Wilson Reveal Epic Halloween Costumes: ‘Jay & Bey’

 — Bella’ella (@Bellael41756007) October 30, 2019

-Ciara’s made no secret of her love for Beyonce and Jay-Z in the past, and has even toured with the rapper before as they played a handful of shows as part of their “Jay-Z & Ciara Live Tour” a decade ago in 2009.
+Ciara’s made no secret of her love for Beyonce and Jay-Z in the past, and has even toured with the rapper before.
+They played a handful of shows as part of their “Jay-Z & Ciara Live Tour” a decade ago in 2009.

 She also shared her passion to be just as big as the power couple in a 2015 interview with The Guardian, admitting, “I don’t see myself beneath Beyoncé and Jay Z; I don’t see myself above them.
 I’m in my own world, hungry to grow.”